Challengers (film): Filming

 Principal photography began on May 3, 2022, in Boston, where a casting call took place for local residents to audition to play tennis players, general extras, and stand-ins.
 In preparation for their roles, Zendaya, Faist, and O'Connor spent three months training with pro-tennis player-turned-coach Brad Gilbert.
 Faist had to gain 30 pounds for the film.
 Gilbert, who was also a consultant on the film, said: "Mike had to eat between 8,000 to 10,000 calories a day because they wanted him to gain weight.
 He was super thin.
 He had to work on his tennis and gain like 30 pounds.
 I had Zendaya in Los Angeles, so we got her on a program right away, and Josh was working, so [Faist] had the latest start."
 During training, the actors started at 6 a.m., were at the tennis center until noon, and then would act in the afternoon.
 Filming occurred in and around the Back Bay and East Boston neighborhoods.
 Sayombhu Mukdeeprom served as cinematographer.
 Irish fashion designer Jonathan Anderson, who at the time served as creative director of Spanish luxury brand Loewe, worked as the film's costume designer.
 Filming wrapped on June 26, 2022.

 Post-production

-Guadagnino visited Zendaya on the set of Dune: Part Two in order to complete ADR for Challengers.
+Guadagnino visited Zendaya on the set of Dune: Part Two to complete ADR for Challengers.
 Trent Reznor and Atticus Ross composed the film's score, having previously worked with Guadagnino on 2022's Bones and All.
 Guadagnino approached them to score Challengers by sending them an email that read, "Do you want to be on my next film?
 It's going to be super sexy."
 Post-production was completed by April 2023.